 Jean Synodinos (sin-uh-DEE-nus) has spent her life scratching every creative itch that makes itself known.

-It paved the way for her first creative career as an actress—first in college, then in regional theater, and finally in New York City where, from 1989-1991, she left her comedic mark as Sister Albert Maria, a guitar-wielding nun who serenaded the congregation each night with her take on “Stairway to Heaven.”
+“A born actress,” said the family after her first performance at age four in a production of “Lysistrata” at Johns Hopkins University.
+It paved the way for her first creative career as an actress—first in college, then in regional theater, and finally in New York City where, from 1989-1991, she left her comedic mark as Sister Albert Maria, a guitar-wielding singing nun in the Off-Broadway hit Tony ‘n Tina’s Wedding.

 Jean's third album, Girls, Good & Otherwise, received a 2012 Texas Music Award for Artistic Excellence, and her previous releases, Breathe (2006) and Lucky (2003), also received their share of accolades.
 Third Coast Music wrote, "There's no mistaking that marvelous voice, but if that alone gives her a decided advantage in the massed ranks of Austin's Girls with Guitars, she piles it on by writing songs that are extraordinarily distinctive... she writes poetry that can be sung."

 In 2013, Jean scratched the itch to paint.
 A self-taught abstract artist, Jean paints primarily with acrylics, inks, copper, and resin.
 She is wildly interested in the perfect imperfection of curves implied by nature, as well as the lines imposed upon nature by people.
 Jean also works in concrete and is best known for her hand-cast, one-of-a-kind concrete bowls that are gracefully utilitarian and ruggedly decorative.
 Her paintings are now in seven private collections across the country, and her concrete bowls can be found over 100 homes in Austin.